 Where there is an advantage, there is also a disadvantage.
 For example, finance careers are lucrative and have diversified fields for growth, among other benefits I have discussed.
 However, it also comes with some disadvantages that include the following:

 Though finance careers are lucrative, some also come with high-stress levels due to the nature of the jobs that require one to meet some targets or tight deadlines.
-For instance, sales agents or managers must meet targets that the company has set to continue holding their positions or grow in their careers.
+For instance, sales agents or managers must meet the company’s targets to continue holding their positions or for career advancement.

-For instance, the tax season and the last quarter come with a lot of workloads for the staff, and this requires one to complete a specific number of tasks that may come with tight deadlines.
+Again, for instance, the tax season and the last quarter come with many workloads for staff, requiring one to complete a specific number of tasks that may come with tight deadlines.

 Some different programs and degrees would confine you to becoming a finance specialist in any sector, and these degrees may vary from one university or college to another.
 However, some common degrees in this field include business, specializing in finance, arts, economics, and science.